 Former Illinois Gov Blagojevich again appeals prison term

-There are 2 comments on the The Daily News-Record story from Wednesday Dec 21, titled Former Illinois Gov Blagojevich again appeals prison term.
-In it, The Daily News-Record reports that:
+There are 2 comments on the KATC-TV Lafayette story from Wednesday Dec 21, titled Former Illinois Gov Blagojevich again appeals prison term.
+In it, KATC-TV Lafayette reports that:

 Former Illinois Gov. Rod Blagojevich is asking a U.S. appeals court to nullify his 14-year prison term and order a third sentencing hearing.
 Attorneys for the Chicago Democrat filed the 50-page appeal late Tuesday night with the 7th U.S. Circuit Court of Appeals.